9 Important Garage Wall Studs Facts [Updated for 2024]!

 Additional Insulation

-Stud bay is the space between two studs and the inner and outer wall finishing.
-This space is used for housing utilities such as electrical wiring, plumbing etc. But most importantly it is stuffed with insulating material to keep the garage warm in winters.
+The stud bay is the space between two studs and the inner and outer wall finishing.
+This space is used for housing utilities such as electrical wiring, plumbing, etc. But most importantly it is stuffed with insulating material to keep the garage warm in winters.

 The additional 2” of depth that a 2X6 gives, lets you add another 2” of insulation in the garage walls.